mautic/user-documentation/docs/reports/reports.rst

 * **Published** - Select **Yes** to ensure that the Report is active, ready to send when scheduled in the Report options.

-* **Visible for all logged-in users** - Select **Yes** so that all Users can access the Report.
+* **Visible for all logged-in Users** - Select **Yes** so that all Users can access the Report.
 If set to No, only the owner of the Report and Users with permission to view others' Reports can see the Report.

 * **Owner** - Select the owner of the Report to determine who can see the Report if the 'Visible for all logged-in users' setting is No.